 Seasonality is a central template in nature and an important selective force.
 We aim to understand how seasonal environments shape ecological processes and evolutionary adaptations and how human stressors impact these processes.
 Most of our research questions have an annual cycle perspective to them.
-We run both theoretical and empirical studies.
+We run both theoretical and empirical studies and strive for concept rich research anchored in mechanisms and theory.
 Coastal and marine organisms form the main part of our work, but with some studies also in terrestrial systems including links between sea and land.

-The Seasonal Ecology Group is Øystein Varpe's research lab, based at the Department of Biological Sciences, University of Bergen.
-It is embedded in the larger multi-lab unit, the Theoretical Ecology Group
+The Seasonal Ecology Group is a research lab led by Øystein Varpe and based at Department of Biological Sciences, University of Bergen.
+It is embedded in the larger multi-lab unit Theoretical Ecology Group

 Coasts - where sea and land meet